 The major species found here include Indian leopard, sambar, jungle cat, Indian fox and sloth bear.
 It is also home to several colourful species of birds and hence, it makes for a perfect weekend spot for photographers and nature lovers.

 How can one visit Rajasthan and not encounter its historical beauty?
-Dilwara temples is a complex of several age-old temples which are built out of white marble and are known for their incredible architecture.
+Dilwara temple is a complex of several age-old temples which are built out of white marble and are known for their incredible architecture.
 These temples are considered as sacred sites amongst Jains as well as Hindus.

 Other Places Of Attraction